dfinity/ICRC/ICRCs/ICRC-97/ICRC-97.md

 ### Metadata properties

-Below table list all (optional) metadata properties defined in this standard.
+Below table lists all (optional) metadata properties defined in this standard.
 Each property is defined in both ICRC-3 and JSON type to support both on-chain `Value` and off-chain JSON metadata respectively.

 | Metadata Property | Optional | ICRC-3 Type                             | JSON Type | Description                                             |